Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Abstract

 \section{Abstract}

-We present a code modularization approach to design efficient and massively parallel cubic and linear-scaling solvers in electronic structure codes.
-The modular implementation of the orbital minimization method (OMM), in which linear algebra and parallelization issues are handled via external libraries, is demonstrated in the SIESTA code.
-The DBCSR (Distributed Block Compressed Sparse Row) library is used for algebraic operations with sparse matrices, while ScaLAPACK (Scalable Linear Algebra PACKage) is used for dense matrices.
-The MatrixSwitch and libOMM libraries, recently developed within the Electronic Structure Library (ESL), facilitate switching between different matrix formats.
-We show results comparing the performance of several cubic-scaling algorithms, and also demonstrate the parallel performance of the linear-scaling solvers, and their supremacy over the cubic-scaling solvers for system sizes of several hundreds of atoms.
+We present a code modularization approach to design efficient and massively parallel cubic and linear-scaling solvers for electronic structure calculations using atomic orbitals.
+The modular implementation of the orbital minimization method, in which linear algebra and parallelization issues are handled via external libraries, is demonstrated in the SIESTA code.
+The DBCSR and ScaLAPACK libraries are used for algebraic operations with sparse and dense matrices, respectively.
+The MatrixSwitch and libOMM libraries, recently developed within the Electronic Structure Library, facilitate switching between different matrix formats and implement the energy minimization.
+We show results comparing the performance of several cubic-scaling algorithms, and also demonstrate the parallel performance of the linear-scaling solvers, and their supremacy over the cubic-scaling solvers for insulating systems with sizes of several hundreds of atoms.